QuecPython/azure-iot/README.md

 After completing the steps, you will be ready to run the example code and test MQTT connectivity to Azure IoT Hub.

+Another tool you need for testing and monitoring is **Azure IoT Explorer**.
+You can find installation steps and guide here: https://learn.microsoft.com/en-us/azure/iot/howto-use-iot-explorer

 ## How to Use the Project

 To use this program, you must first have a Microsoft Azure account and register a device on your IoT Hub.